 Ted remained with Jordan-Watts for several years, developing the famous Jordan-Watts module (see separate page).
 He left to start his own consultancy, working on a diverse range of projects.
 One collaboration was with John Wright (later of IMF Loudspeakers) of the Audio & Design company, to develop a full-range titanium cone drive unit, which later went on to be marketed by QED and Keith Monks.

-A range of Jordan loudspeaker drive units followed.
+A range of Jordan loudspeaker drive units followed, including bass units and the JX92, Ted’s famous full-range driver.
 They appeared in commercial speaker systems from Elite Townshend, Electrofluidics, Sequerra, Credo and a revitalised Jordan-Watts company.
 Ted developed his own novel class A/B power amplifier and matching preamp, second-hand examples of which are highly sought after today.

 Ted has collaborated with a number of companies, some of which continue to follow his ideas.
-After a brief flirtation with retirement – and dissatisfied with how his licensed designs were being developed – he picked up the measuring microphone and re-entered the market with a new Jordan full-range drive unit, the Eikona 1- manufactured entirely in the UK.
+After a brief flirtation with retirement – and dissatisfied with how his licensed designs were being developed – he picked up the measuring microphone and re-entered the market with a new Jordan full-range drive unit, the Eikona, manufactured entirely in the UK.
 This proved highly popular; so much so that demand outstripped supply.
-A second iteration of the driver was developed, the Eikona 2, with added refinements, and assembly was undertaken by Scan-Speak.
+A mark 2 version was developed, with added refinements, and assembly was undertaken by Scan-Speak.
 This re-established Ted’s long term connections with the Danish loudspeaker industry.

-Ted’s innovative legacy continues to this day through the company that bears his name and he left a number of new ideas and designs to be developed over coming years.
+Ted’s innovative legacy continues to this day through the company that bears his name and he left new ideas and designs to be developed over coming years.

 Legendary USA hi-fi designer Dick Sequerra said recently of Ted: “Ted Jordan was an absolute genius.”